aocsa/aocsa/README.md

 ### 👋 About Me

 I hold a PhD in Computer Science and bring over 10 years of experience in software engineering, specializing in performance optimization and GPU-accelerated computing.
-I have a proven track record of driving significant improvements in database optimization, numerical computing, and deep learning, contributing to leading open-source projects such as PyTorch, Apache Arrow, NVIDIA RapidsAI, and more.
+I have a proven track record of driving significant improvements in query engine optimization, numerical computing, and deep learning, contributing to leading open-source projects such as PyTorch, Apache Arrow, NVIDIA RapidsAI, and more.

 ### 🛠 Core Expertise